 Some people develop problems with their esophagus, stomach, or bladder.

-Treatment depends on the type and severity of intestinal pseudo-obstruction and may involve:
+Treatment depends on the type and severity of CIP and may involve:

 - nutritional support